-Under Section 8(a)(1) of the NLRA it is an unfair labor practice for an employer "to interfere with, restrain, or coerce employees" in the exercise of protected rights.
+In addition to Section 7 protections, Section 8(a) of the NLRA outlines illegal employer labor practices.
+Under Section 8(a)(1) it is an unfair labor practice for an employer "to interfere with, restrain, or coerce employees" who are exercising their protected rights.
 29 U.S.C. § 158(a)(1).
 Under Section 8(a)(3), it is an unfair labor practice for an employer to discriminate against an employee who engages in protected activities or to discourage him or her, or other employees, from engaging in protected activities.29 U.S.C. § 158(a)(3).
 Accordingly, an employee who has been discharged or disciplined, or threatened with either, by his or her employer may have a remedy under the NLRA if the employer's conduct was a response to the employee's protected activity.